 - Explain how domain/DNS works and why it is important

-(Registering domains is outside the scope of this tutorial.
+(Registering and buying domains is outside the scope of this tutorial.
 This tutorial assumes that you already own a domain and a hosting account.)

 First, let’s configure the domain you’re working on.
 (That’s most likely the reason why you are here anyway.
 All the more juicy and detailed info will come after the step by step guide.)

 Go to the GoDaddy.com homepage.
 Click your username to show a dropdown menu, then click My Products.